mantidproject/mantid/docs/source/release/v6.0.0/direct_geometry.rst

 ------------

 - The instrument geometry of PANTHER has been corrected according to the findings during the hot commissioning.
+- New IDF has been added for the SHARP time-of-flight spectrometer at the ILL.

 CrystalField
 ------------